What is Meth?

 Treatment for Methamphetamine in San Diego

 Cognitive Behavioral Therapy and support are highly recommended, as are incentives to encourage treatment compliance.
-Stress management and complementary therapies to aid relaxation and introduce healthier habits also have an essential role.
+Stress management and complementary therapies are essential to aid relaxation and introduce healthier habits.
 A person needs to spend long enough in treatment or rehab for healthy behaviors to take root and for brain functions to function correctly again.

-Many services can help you to recover, from online counseling to inpatient rehab, such as the one provided by La Jolla Recovery.
+Many services can help you to recover, from outpatient to inpatient rehab, such as the one provided by La Jolla Recovery in San Diego, California.
+If you or someone you know are suffering from meth addiction and are out of state, such as Texas or New York, please contact us to coordinate the care.